Gagik Tsarukyan

 Announcing his departure from politics for a hiatus in February 2015, he announced his return to politics in January 2017, forming the parliamentary Tsarukyan Alliance, an electoral alliance made up of Prosperous Armenia, the Alliance Party and the Mission Party.
 During the 2018 Armenian parliamentary election, Prosperous Armenia obtained 8.26% of the popular vote, coming in second and becoming the largest opposition party in parliament.

 An avid sportsman, he practiced boxing, wrestling and arm wrestling, becoming world champion in arm-wrestling in 1996 and winning the European championship in 1998.
-Tsarukyan is also the president of Armenia's National Olympic Committee (he was reelected on December 4, 2008).
+Tsarukyan is also the president of Armenia's National Olympic Committee, being reelected on December 4, 2008.

-In July 2020 he was formally charged with bribery and corruption, right after the National Assembly voted for his immunity from prosecution as a member of parliament to be revoked.
+In July 2020, he was formally charged with bribery and corruption, right after the National Assembly voted for his immunity from prosecution as a member of parliament to be revoked.

 Biography

-Childhood
+Early life

+Gagik Tsarukyan was born on 25 November 1956 in the village of Arinj to Nikolay and Roza Tsarukyan.
+Nikolay was an electrical engineer by profession, but now engages in social activities.
+Roza is an accountant, managing the research-and-production centre of "Multi Agro" LLC, and at the same time, is the honorable chairman of Prosperous Armenia Party Women council.

-Tsarukyan studied at Arinj village school.
-He met his future wife Javahir Tsarukyan in Arinj school, who was also studying at that same school.
+Tsarukyan studied at Arinj village school, where he met his future wife Javahir, who was also studying at that same school.
 Tsarukyan was distinguished with physical abilities which influenced his higher education choices.